Abbotsley

 Abbotsley is a village and civil parish within the Huntingdonshire district of Cambridgeshire, England.
 It is three miles from St Neots and 14 miles from the county town of Cambridge.
-At the time of the 2001 census, the resident population was 425 people living in 164 households. increasing to a population of 446 at the 2011 Census.
+At the time of the 2001 census, the resident population was 425 people living in 164 households. increasing to a population of 446 at the 2011 Census, however its population decreased to 420 in the 2021 census.